-Comparing to the national average, there is a reason to feel optimistic towards the future of Whangārei's younger generation.
-Currently, the level of engagement in either education or training from the ages of 15-24 year olds in Whangārei is higher in comparison to the national average.
+Compared to the national average, there is a reason to feel optimistic towards the future of Whangārei's younger generation.
+Currently, the level of engagement in either education or training for 15-24 year olds in Whangārei is higher in comparison to the national average.
 Future investment by Central Government into major projects such as a defence force hub would provide exciting opportunities for our people to take on new training and education.
-Not only would this could to build on the prospects for the younger generation but would attract the younger population to either stay or relocate to Whangārei.
+Not only could this build on the prospects for the younger generation but would attract the younger population to either stay or relocate to Whangārei.

-Being the largest tertiary education provider in Tai Tokerau, Northtec plays a crucial role to ensuring the younger generation are able to fulfil their education aspirations and move into new employment opportunities.
+Being the largest tertiary education provider in Tai Tokerau, NorthTec plays a crucial role in ensuring the younger generation are able to fulfil their education aspirations and move into new employment opportunities.
 A growing student population can support other strategic outcomes for our District, such as more people living in our central city.